Palm Sunday / Shabbat ha gadol

 Exodus 12; The Lord said to Moses and Aaron in Egypt:

 This month shall be the beginning of all months.
 The first month of your year.
 Say to all the congregation of Israel: On the tenth day of this month you shall take a lamb or a kid to every household in the house of the fathers.
-If a household is too small for one animal, it must share one animal with the nearest neighbor according to the number of people; You must calculate it according to what each person can eat.
+If a household is too small for one animal, they must share the animal with the nearest neighbor according to the number of people; You must calculate it according to what each person can eat.
 It must be a year-old male without defect, you can take it from the sheep or from the goats.
 You shall take care of it until the fourteenth day of this month.
 Then all the congregation of Israel shall slaughter it, just before darkness falls.

 Select a lamb without blemish, the message they received in Egypt approx. 1500 years before Palm Sunday.
 2 moss 12:3, 6

-The lamb that would save all the firstborn boys from death, and deliver all who were under the blood to deliverance from all slavery and oppression of the land of Egypt and its ruler Pharaoh.
+The lamb that would save all the firstborn boys from death, and deliver all who were under the blood a deliverance from all slavery and oppression of the land of Egypt and its ruler Pharaoh.

 John the Baptist said: Behold, the Lamb of God who comes, to take away the sin of the world.
 John.1:29